The Patient is Understandably Impatient

 *Update from the 10th floor*

 How do you help someone who is losing the desire to help themselves?
 How do you force someone to continue to fight when they have fought so hard, for so long, that the fight is all they can now remember.
 In healthcare, there can be no shortcuts.
-It is a long exhausting road.
-Today this is where we are.
+It is a long, exhausting road.
+Today, this is where we are.

 A hospital is the last place any parent wants to be with their child.
 I want to see my daughter dressed like a princess, going off to her senior prom.
 I want to see her driving off while experiencing butterflies because she is finally driving.
 I want to watch her walk across a stage and be handed her diploma.
 Covid did not postpone these events in her life.
-POTS, EDS, and SMAS, have stolen these milestones from her past, her present and threaten the shreds of hope she has for a normal future.
+POTS, EDS, and SMAS have stolen these milestones from her past and her present and threaten the shreds of hope she has for a normal future.
 What Covid has stolen is the possibility of Chris here with us.
 Compounding all of this, today, we discovered there is most likely another illness to add to Jayde's list of medical dysfunctions.
 Another battle that our exhausted warrior needs to fight.

 This photo represents the best part of our day